klothoplatform/k2-sample-apps/chat/tutorial.md

 - PostgreSQL (Database)

 Our app will be containerized with Docker Compose for local development and then deployed to the cloud using Klotho 2.

-Key points:
-1. This demonstration app is not intended for production use.
-2. It showcases Klotho 2's capabilities in deploying a multi-component app to the cloud.
-3. Klotho 2 is currently in pre-alpha, best suited for testing and experimentation.

 > ⚠️ **Warning**: Klotho 2 is in pre-alpha status.
 Some features may be unstable or incomplete.
 This sample app stores database passwords in plain text and should not be considered production-ready.